-- where the EU Centre considered the report manifestly unfounded, the reasons and the (b) date and time of informing the provider in accordance with Article 48(2); - where the EU Centre forwarded the report in accordance with Article 48(3), the date (c) and time of such forwarding and the name of the competent law enforcement authority or authorities to which it forwarded the report or, where applicable, information on the reasons for forwarding the report solely to Europol for further analysis; - where applicable, information on the requests for and provision of additional (d) information referred to in Article 48(5); - where available, information indicating that the provider that submitted a report (e) concerning the dissemination of known or new child sexual abuse material removed or disabled access to the material: - where applicable, information on the EU Centre's request to the Coordinating (f) Authority competent authority of establishment to issue a removal order pursuant to Article 14 in relation to the item or items of child sexual abuse material to which the report relates; - relevant indicators and ancillary tags associated with the reported potential child (g) sexual abuse material.
+- 1. The EU Centre shall create, maintain and operate a database for the reports submitted to it by providers of hosting services and providers of interpersonal communications services in accordance with Article 12(1) and assessed and processed in accordance with Article 48. - 2.
+The database of reports shall contain the following information: - (a) the report; - (b) where the EU Centre considered the report manifestly unfounded, the reasons and the date and time of informing the provider in accordance with Article 48(2); - (c) where the EU Centre forwarded the report in accordance with Article 48(3), the date and time of such forwarding and the name of the competent law enforcement authority or authorities to which it forwarded the report or, where applicable, information on the reasons for forwarding the report solely to Europol for further analysis; - (d) where applicable, information on the requests for and provision of additional information referred to in Article 48(5); - (e) where available, information indicating that the provider that submitted a report concerning the dissemination of known or new child sexual abuse material removed or disabled access to the material; - (f) where applicable, information on the EU Centre's request to the Coordinating Authority competent authority of establishment to issue a removal order pursuant to Article 14 in relation to the item or items of child sexual abuse material to which the report relates; - (g) relevant indicators and ancillary tags associated with the reported potential child sexual abuse material.